thomasbelliott/516-1/README.md

 **Learning outcome:** After completing this assignment, you will have learned how to pre-process a corpus automatically using string operations in JavaScript, and how to derive basic corpus statistics based on word counting.

+**Broader impact:** ALT students often write scripts for processing corpora for their coursework and dissertation projects.

 **Programming concepts:** split, toUpperCase, toLowerCase, sort.